-- Despite such detailed evidence "on the ground" to the contrary, case for autonomous CF still being made for philosophical and/or ideological reasons - One argument: ZFC can be replaced by Lawvere's ETCS (Mac Lane 1986, 1998, McLarty 2004, etc.) - My view: Deceptive ideological shell game - No time today to continue my response to CF
+- Despite such detailed evidence "on the ground" to the contrary, case for autonomous CF still being made for philosophical and/or ideological reasons. - One argument: ZFC can be replaced by Lawvere's ETCS (Mac Lane 1986, 1998, McLarty 2004, etc.) - My view: Deceptive ideological shell game - Moreover, what this misses about set membership: e.g. the main step in the definition of L is not retrieved in category theory.